 A: You are surrounded by incredibly competitive and hard-working individuals who are interested by a whole wide range of things.
 This keep you sharp and constantly intrigued.
-Oxford can be a little difficult to navigate.
+They also give you a sense of FOMO.
+Oxford can be overwhelming and a little difficult to navigate.
 You need to keep up to date with everything going on, the deadlines, the grants etc.

 Q: If a new entrepreneur or startup came to you looking for entrepreneurship resources, where would you send them?

-A: Oxford University Innovation, Skoll Center, Enterprising Oxford.
+A: Oxford University Innovation, Skoll Centre, Enterprising Oxford, the Foundry.

 Q: Any last words of advice?

 A: It’s not about your product.
-It’s about what your consumer wants.
+It’s about what your consumers (think they) want.